 Q. How Long Can a Knife Be in California?

-Each of the above issues is discusses in greater detail below.
+Each of the above issues is discussed in greater detail below.

 Q. Are Switchblades Legal in California?

-Switchblades and other spring-loaded knives are generally illegal in California.
+Switchblades and other spring-loaded knives in excess of 2″ length are illegal to possess on your person or in your vehicle in California, and are also not legal to sell, loan, or give away.
 Included in the legal definition of switchblade is “[any] knife having the appearance of a pocketknife and includes a spring-blade knife, snap-blade knife, gravity knife or any other similar type knife, the blade or blades of which are two or more inches in length and which can be released automatically by a flick of a button, pressure on the handle, flip of the wrist or other mechanical device, or is released by the weight of the blade or by any type of mechanism whatsoever.”
-The statute expressly excludes pocket knives that can be opened with one hand by pushing the blade open with one’s thumb, as long as the knife “has a detent or other mechanism that provides resistance that must be overcome in opening the blade, or that biases the blade back toward its closed position.”
+The statute expressly excludes pocket knives that can be opened with one hand by pushing the blade open with one’s thumb, as long as the knife “has a detent or other mechanism that provides resistance that must be overcome in opening the blade, or that biases the blade back toward its closed position.” see Cal Pen.
+Code, § 21510 for exact statutory language of this misdemeanor infraction.
+See also CalCrim No. 2502 for California jury instruction regarding switchblades.

 Q. Are Butterfly Knives Legal in California?

-A. No. Butterfly Knives are Illegal in California.
+A. No. Butterfly Knives are Illegal to carry in California

 Q. Are Spring-Assisted Knives Legal in California?

-A. No. Spring-Assisted Knives are Illegal in California.
+A. No. Spring-Assisted Knives are Illegal in California if they exceed 2″ in length.

 It should also be noted that a pocketknife that was legal when manufactured, but is broken or modified so that it will open freely, is a switchblade within the meaning of the statute.
 For example, in the 2008 case of People v.
 Angel R., the Court of Appeals examined a conviction over a pocketknife that, as originally manufactured, had a hole in the back of the blade that prevented it from flicking open.
 The trial court found, however, that the knife had been modified or damaged, and the resistance mechanism did not function so that the knife would open with a flick of the wrist.
 Despite the original design of the knife, the Court of Appeals upheld the conviction.

-A. No. Gravity Knives are Illegal in California.
+A. No. Disguised Blades are Illegal in California.

 Cane Swords and other Disguised Blades – Penal Code § 20200 et seq